Visdom

 Layered review

 Every PR passes through layers of increasing depth.
 Fast and cheap for trivial changes, thorough for risky ones.
-A LOW-risk PR gets feedback in under 2 minutes at ~$0.05.
+Measured across a 38-PR run: ~22 seconds per PR on average.

 Full architecture reference →